John Wesley’s Role in Early Optics and Magnetics

 What is Man?

 John Wesley asks the question “What is Man?” in two sermons, 103 and 109.
 In 103 he cites the likelihood that there are thousands if not millions of other planets and worlds, hence man is insignificant in comparison.
 In 109 he cites the spiritual as well as man’s relationship with the laws of science.
 Note that he studied Newtonianism at Oxford and corresponded with Sir Isaac Newton at Cambridge.
 More detail on John Wesley in Faith and Science.
+Then, in sermon 64, he addresses the universe in a New Creation, commenting on the possibility of multiple universes.

 Imagine standing under a full field of stars, on a clear night without light pollution, as Moses and other early writers experienced, how can we respond to Wesley’s question?